taddison/personal-site/content/blog/2022/08/processing-images-linked-from-frontmatter-with-eleventy-img-to-use-in-meta-tags/index.md

 > The contents of `this.page` are [well documented][the page variable contents] and are available in all shortcodes

-The shortcode we've created it `shareImageUri` which we can now use in a template.
+The shortcode we've created is `shareImageUri` which we can now use in a template.

 ## Using the shortcode in a template

-We can use the shortcode in a template (which will need to be the template that has access to the `head` tag) like this:
+We can use the shortcode in a template (which will need to be one that can render into the final `head` tag) like this:

 ```nunjucks
 <!-- part of default.njk -->